StableQAT: Stable Quantization-Aware Training at Ultra-Low Bitwidths

 \paragraph{Practical Amplitude Selection.} Although Fourier analysis suggests a theoretically admissible amplitude of $A = \tfrac{2\sqrt{2}}{\pi^2}$, strictly adhering to this value is suboptimal in practice for large-scale LLM training due to the aforementioned conditioning issues.
-We therefore treat $A$ as a \textbf{damped and tunable parameter}.
-In all experiments, we select a default value of $A = 0.21$, which lies safely outside the ill-conditioned regime while still capturing sufficient structural information of the rounding operator to yield effective gradient signals.
+We therefore treat $A$ as a damped and tunable parameter.
+In all experiments, we select a default value of $A = 0.21$, which lies safely outside the ill-conditioned regime but is still sufficiently expressive to to capture important structural information of the rounding operator to yield effective gradient signal.
 This choice provides a stable and robust operating point across models and training settings.
-While more sophisticated strategies such as dynamically evolving $A$ during training, may further improve performance, we leave such curriculum-based designs as an interesting direction for future work.
+More sophisticated strategies such as dynamically evolving $A$ during training may further improve performance, but we leave these designs as future work.